M1-CHPS/glhpc/docs/lab4.md

 OMP_NUM_THREADS=8 ./piestimator 8000000
 ```

-What results do you expect to see ?
-Does that match your empirical observations ?
+What results do you expect to see?
+Does that match your empirical observations?
 Propose an explanation.

 <hr class="gradient" />